tanema/amore/README.md

 [![GoDoc](https://godoc.org/github.com/tanema/amore?status.svg)](http://godoc.org/github.com/tanema/amore)

 A game framework for Go, inspired by Love 2D.
 Currently in Beta.
+This is a hobby framework and support should not be expected.

 ## Objectives